HomeMy WebLinkAbout1934-01-16 475

 authorized her to speak for him and that he was in favor of

-the water beim; installed.
+the water being installed.

 Mr. Rancati had a cellar built and was ready to go ahead

-with the'house if he could 'get water.
+with the house if he could get water.

-Miss Bertini stated also that two of Mrs. Moretti's
+Miss Bertini stated also that two of Mrs. Moretti' s

 daughters would take water if it were installed in the street.